 One topic of universal concern created by the Covid-19 crisis is the pressure being felt by NHS staff of all disciplines.
 While risking their own safety and working in demanding conditions they also have the constant worry of being overwhelmed if admission rates increase excessively.
-This of course is the reason behind the regularly-broadcast Government mantra; “Stay at home, protect the NHS, save lives”.
+This, of course, is the reason behind the regularly-broadcast Government mantra; “Stay at home, protect the NHS, save lives”.

 Power problems can occur anywhere, anytime, in any electrical system, regardless of the design standards employed.
 Accordingly, it may be tempting to build in the highest possible resilience across an entire healthcare estate to avoid any risk to patient safety or business continuity arising from a power loss.
 However, real-world budgetary or space constraints typically make this approach unrealistic.
-In developing or reviewing policies to support critical life-supporting equipment, and other less-obviously critical yet still essential equipment, healthcare estate managers should consider the guidelines given by the Department of Health’s Health Technical Memorandum (HTM) 06-01: ‘Electrical Services supply and distribution’ document[i].
-It details how to design in solutions that carefully balance each area’s critical resiliency needs against costs.
+In developing or reviewing policies to support critical life-supporting equipment, and other less-obviously critical yet still essential equipment.
+Healthcare estate managers should consider the guidelines given by the Department of Health’s Health Technical Memorandum (HTM) 06-01: ‘Electrical Services supply and distribution’ document[i].
+It details how to design protected power solutions that carefully balance each area’s critical resiliency needs against costs.

 Your protected power system vendor can help